chaoscarnival/bootcamps/day1-kafkaChaos/README.md

   ![image](https://user-images.githubusercontent.com/21166217/109116891-3d607300-7767-11eb-9046-29589336cbe2.png)

-  It is expected to play around with the timeout values (specified as an [ENV variable](https://github.com/chaoscarnival/bootcamps/blob/90d5e3e17194ed8effa1f290e52602c173a52c45/day1-kafkaChaos/chaos-workflow/kafka-wf-probe.yaml#L104) in the Chaos Workflow spec to arrive at an eventual value that succeeds.
+  It is expected to play around with the timeout values (specified as an [ENV variable](https://github.com/chaoscarnival/bootcamps/blob/main/day1-kafkaChaos/chaos-workflow/kafka-wf-probe.yaml#L105) in the Chaos Workflow spec to arrive at an eventual value that succeeds.

-- In addition to the core constraint of an unbroken message stream, the experiment also factors in other important considerations around application behaviour.
+- In addition to the core constraint of an unbroken message stream, the experiment also factors in other important considerations around application behavior.
 In this experiment, we also expect that despite chaos, there should be no :

-  - **OfflinePartitions** (unavailable data-stores) throught the procedure
+  - **OfflinePartitions** (unavailable data-stores) throughout the procedure
-  - **UnderReplicatedPartitions** (we use 3 replicas by default) before beginning the experiment (to avoid running chaos on a degaded setup) & once the chaos ceases/ends (acts as a check to see if all brokers are back to optimal state)
+  - **UnderReplicatedPartitions** (we use 3 replicas by default) before beginning the experiment (to avoid running chaos on a degraded setup) & once the chaos ceases/ends (acts as a check to see if all brokers are back to optimal state)

   ![image](https://user-images.githubusercontent.com/21166217/109117980-b6ac9580-7768-11eb-94db-502ee4ff92ad.png)